 On the other hand, if you want a more peaceful hotel or guesthouse and aren’t interested in all the noise of the partiers of Khao San, we suggest you stay closer to the financial and embassy districts.
 They are conveniently located close to several public transport options, so you won’t have problems going everywhere.
 Here we suggest the Adelphi Suites Bangkok if you are looking for an upscale hotel, or the Forty Seven view by

-Any of these 4 options you are giving will ensure that you’ll be very well located during your 4 days in Bangkok!
+Any of these 4 options ensure that you’ll be very well located during your 4 days in Bangkok!
 And, it’s really important to have a hotel that’s perfectly located, so you don’t lose precious time.